juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Additionally, a $"threshold > 1"$ (and consequently $n > 1$) should always be used, as the security guarantees this protocol provides only apply when secrets are distributed across multiple realms.

 == Hardware Realms
 We specifically utilize HSMs that are programmable with non-volatile memory.
 Encapsulating the protocol operations within the hardware's trusted execution environment (TEE) assures that a malicious operator has no avenue of access.
-Non-volatile memory is required to prevent an operator from rolling back _Realm_ state, which could prevent the self-destruction of secrets.
+Non-volatile memory is required to prevent an operator from rolling back _realm_ state, which could prevent the self-destruction of secrets.
 The HSMs we use also allow some authorized form of programming, such that an operator can prove that a specific and verifiable version of the protocol is being executed within the TEE.

 Hardware realms assume that a combination of relatively opaque hardware and firmware is secure, which — outside of the _Juicebox Protocol_ — makes them not ideal as a standalone secret storage solution.
 However, when used in configuration with other types of realms — including hardware realms from other vendors — these risks can be mitigated.